Federated Unsupervised Visual Representation Learning via Exploiting General Content and Personal Style: Evaluations and Results

-\textbf{Style extraction time} To investigate the effect of the style extraction time, we run experiments on Adaptiope @ 1 client with $E_s=\{0,10,100\}$.
+\textbf{Style extraction epochs} ($E_s$) To investigate the effect of $E_s$, we run experiments on Adaptiope @ 1 client with $E_s=\{0,10,100\}$.
 When $E_s=0$, there is only biased noise infused with the content feature.
 Though this allows the content model to be robust to biased noise in the latent space, there is an improvement when the trained style feature is infused instead of biased noise.
-Figure on the right shows such improvement when style extraction time increases to 10 and 100 epochs.
-For SimCLR, prolonging the style extraction time too long only improves the performance slightly.
+Figure \ref{fig:sepochs} shows such improvement when style extraction time increases to 10 and 100 epochs.
+For SimCLR, prolonging the style extraction time too much only improves the performance marginally.
 For SimSiam, increasing style extraction time to 100 epochs results in better performance.
-But the downside of continuing style extraction for a long period is that it drastically increases the computational requirement for each client.
+But a downside of continuing style extraction for a long period is that it drastically increases the computational requirement locally.

-\textbf{Local style-infused loss strength} To investigate the effect of the strength of the style-infused loss on the learned representations, we run experiments with $\lambda=\{0.01,0.10,0.50,1.00,5.00,10.0\}$.
+\textbf{Local style-infused loss strength} ($\lambda$) To investigate the effect of $\lambda$ on the learned representations, we run experiments with $\lambda=\{0.01,0.10,0.50,1.00,5.00,10.0\}$.
 We report average linear evaluations on Office Home @ 1 client and Adaptiope @ 1 client in Table \ref{tbl:lambda}.
 For the SimCLR method, as $\lambda$ is too large, personalizing with the generator $G$ fails and collapses due to the weak architecture regularization.
 In the case of Simsiam, both personalization and generalization deliver much lower accuracy when large $\lambda$ is applied.
 Simsiam still works to some extent under large $\lambda$ because it regularizes the output entropy of the model via stop-gradient operation while SimCLR only relies on architectural regularization.
+The results are consistent with our theoretical analysis in Section~\ref{sec:analysis}.

+\textbf{Generator structures} ($G$) is set to be a two-layer MLP to approximate the generation function ($F'$) in the latent space along with the projector ($g$), $g\circ{G}\approx{F'}$.
+We experiment with different numbers of layers ($\mathbf{n}$) to investigate the robustness of the generator to generate stylized content feature for personalization.
+In Table \ref{tbl:layers}, the MLP is robust in both generalization and personalization to different contrastive variations and different dataset when strong architectural constraint is imposed.
+Nonetheless, consistent with the analysis in Section\ref{sec:analysis}, the personalization collapses due to weaker architectural constraint when a one-layer linear MLP is used.